Visualizing the Wavenumber Content of a Point Pattern: Band-Pass Filtering in Space

 \section{Band-Pass Filtering in Space}

 Let $\freqregion\subset \RRd$ be a region in wavenumber space.
 Our task is to map the point process $X$ to some new process $Y(\cdot)$ whose spectral process is the same as the spectral process of $X$ in $\freqregion$, and zero outside.
-This is achieved by letting
+Let the filtered process of $X$ be

 where $h_\freqregion(\lag)=\int_{\freqregion} e^{2\pi i \freq\cdot\lag}\de\freq$.
 In the language of signal processing, $h_\freqregion(\cdot)$ is the impulse response function.
 We show in Appendix~\ref{app:proof_filter} that